-This module is an alternative for students that are unable to attend the Biology, Zoology or Marine Biology field courses.
-Students will be supplied with data to analyse and directed to research and investigate relevant habitats that emulate those studied on the field course.
+This module is an alternative for students that are unable to attend the level 3 Biology or Zoology field courses.
+Students will be provided with data to analyse and directed to research and investigate relevant habitats that emulate those studied on the level 3 field course.

 This module will provide the learner with a detailed and holistic overview of life on earth and includes a range of subject matter including evolution, cell biology, anatomy and physiology, as well as behaviour, ecology and conservation.
 The module is supported by two practicals that aim to build core skills required within the field of biology including identification skills, field based sampling, and numerical skills.

 Animal behaviour in conservation and welfare